 We use a large button but that’s irrelevant.
 The issue has to do with how long it is pressed.
 Most people give a quick short push, and that’s the problem.

-The button directly closes the contacts on an NCE AIU (Auxiliary Input Unit), which is regularly polled by the NCE command station.
+The button directly closes the contacts on an NCE AIU01 (Auxiliary Input Unit), which is regularly polled by the NCE command station.
 The computer runs my Conductor software which polls JMRI for the status at at least 30 Hz.
-The AIU is polled at a appalling low refresh rate due to the NCE cab bus implementation: if an input doesn't trigger long enough, it will be easily missed.
+The AIU01 is polled by the NCE Command Station at an appalling low refresh rate due to the NCE cab bus implementation: if an input doesn't trigger long enough (e.g. 1 second), it will be easily missed.
 In this case, it’s enough to give a short but quick push to the button and most of the time miss the polling window.
 The event is simply missed.

 Question is what would be the simplest circuitry possible to make an input trigger longer?